akimerslys/ArinaGrades/README.md

 Provide insights and reminders

-Allow both you and your sister to view progress
+Allow both you and your child to monitor progress

 Setup: